signgrid-io/terms/EULA.md

 You further agree that all Updates will be (i) deemed to constitute an integral part of the Application, and (ii) subject to the terms and conditions of this Agreement.

+**SignGrid is only obligated to provide Updates for Applications with a valid, unexpired license.
+Upon the expiration of your License Term as defined in Section 1, the Application will no longer be eligible to receive any Updates, and some or all of its features and functionalities may be disabled or cease to operate.**

 # 5. Ownership

 The foregoing license gives you limited license to use the application.
 SignGrid and its suppliers retain all rights, title and interest, including all copyright and intellectual property rights, in and to, the application (as an independent work and as an underlying work serving as a basis for any application you may develop), and all copies thereof.
 All rights not specifically granted in this EULA, including Federal and International Copyrights, are reserved by SignGrid and its suppliers.